 No. 56-WRESTLING CONTIN-UES.
-During takedown attempts, wrestling continues as long as any supporting point of either wrestler remains in hounds
+During takedown attempts, wrestling continues as long as any

 Nos.
 57 and 58-REVERSAL.
 At the edge of the mat, reversal points shall be awarded when control is established while one supporting point or any part of a foot remains down on the mat in bounds.